 At a meeting all the normal things you would associate with a any other society or group, such as minutes, motions etc. will take place.
 However, what distinguishes Freemasonry is the fact that a number of different ceremonies take place at the meeting in which many members of the Lodge can take part.
 The objective of the ceremonies is to instruct the candidates, in somewhat dramatic form, in the history of underlying principles of Freemasonry.
 They parallel a member's entry into this life, his interactions and relationships with others, and the understanding of himself.

 Once the ceremony is over, members then retire to what is often called a 'festive board'.
 This is where the members enjoy each others company over dinner.
-In Chantry Lodge, this dinner is held at the Masonic Hall Gravesend.
+The Chantry Lodge has this dinner at the Masonic Hall Gravesend.

 Freemasonry is a society of men concerned with moral and spiritual values.
 Its members are taught its principles (moral lessons and self-knowledge) by a series of ritual dramas which follow ancient forms, and stonemasons' customs and tools as allegorical guides.